Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Guinea pigs should not drink apple cider vinegar.
 The liquid is too acidic for them and quickly causes serious stomach issues.

-Some people are proponents of adding a couple of drops of apple cider vinegar into the guinea pig’s water.
+Some people are proponents of adding a couple of drops of apple cider vinegar to the guinea pig’s water.
 It supposedly helps heal urinary diseases.
 Talk to your vet before supplementing their water source with any vinegar substance to ensure your pet’s safety.

 Apple cider vinegar